ShenpaiSharma/Hack-2021-for-positivity-Smart-Diary-Chat-Application/README.md

 - Friend's Chat: The chatroom that connects individuals of similar interests.
 The users can then chat on for a while, and share their stories.

-- Counsellor's Chat: he chatroom where that the user has been connected to a mental health expert, wherein he/she can share the problems/
+- Counsellor's Chat: he chatroom where that the user has been connected to a mental health expert, wherein he/she can share the problems.

-- Application link:
+Application link:

 https://tranquil-anchorage-14754.herokuapp.com/

-- Project Page:
+Project Page:

 https://hack2021forpositivity-platform.bemyapp.com/#/projects/5fdd1e16e1d465001b0a5dc7

-- Video Link:
+Video Link:

 https://drive.google.com/file/d/1B0I1E6eIfkTaei9SQUpc0r5bellhYYrM/view